Partnering with clients to provide on-demand contract lawyers, giving in-house legal teams the confidence to be agile.

 A leading competition lawyer, Paul advises on the restrictive trade practices and consumer protection provisions of Australia's Competition & Consumer Act.
 His expertise includes misuse of market power, price fixing, and exclusive distribution arrangements.
-He advises on and obtains informal merger clearances from the ACCC for clients in a wide range of industries including FMCG, telecommunications and manufacturing.
+He advises on and obtains informal merger clearances from the ACCC for clients in a wide range of industries including financial services, FMCG, telecommunications and manufacturing.

 Advised Singapore Airlines and IATA in relation to proceedings alleging that Flight Centre attempted to induce competitors (Singapore Airlines, Malaysian Airlines and Emirates) to stop directly offering and booking their own international airfares (including over the internet) at prices less than Flight Centre offered.

 Acting for Sumitomo Electric Industries in the Electric Cable litigation and the ACCC's investigation.
 One party was just fined $1.5m and two others are still being proceeded against.
 Sumitomo is not a respondent to the enforcement proceedings but has been involved in various aspects of the litigation.

 Acted for Essilor International on Australian aspects of the acquisition of a controlling interest in photochromic lens maker Transitions Optical, successfully securing ACCC approval for the US$3bn transaction.
 The transaction demonstrated our ability to work closely with an international team, lead by Jones Day in New York, to secure clearance across multiple jurisdictions.

 Acting for Optus in the successful appeal to the Australian Competition Tribunal in relation to Telstra's 2008 ULLS access undertaking under Part XIC of the Competition and Consumer Act 2010.

 Defending Singapore Airlines Cargo in its prosecution by the ACCC for alleged airfreight cartel conduct and acting for it and Singapore Airlines in related class action proceedings.